taylorg8900/tavern_proj_2/doc/player.md

 	- Corner correction (moves the player a little horizontally, avoids pixel perfect collisions which are annoying)
 	- Ledge magnetism (moves the player over a few pixels if they just barely would have missed otherwise)

-[5 tips for better platformer controls](https://www.youtube.com/watch?v=Bsy8pknHc0M) goes over a small fraction of what I have above
+[5 tips for better platformer controls](https://www.youtube.com/watch?v=Bsy8pknHc0M) goes over a small fraction of what I have written above

 This [video](https://www.youtube.com/watch?v=hG9SzQxaCm8) is apparently really good for making a custom jump function